jkomoros/prompt-garden/README.md

 Required parameters:
 - `name` - A named variable in environment to get.

+#### let

+Sets a named variable in environment to value for sub-expressions in block.
+It returns the return value of block.
+See also `var`.

+Note that this doesn't change the environment globally, but only for the context of calculating the seeds nested beneath `block`.

+Required parameters:
+- `name` - A named variable in environment to set.
+- `value` - The value to set the variable to.
+- `block` - The sub-seed that will be evaluated where the environment will have `name=value`.

 #### ==

 Returns true if a and b are `==`, false otherwise.